postpromoterpro/post-promoter-pro/README.txt

 Engage followers who may have missed the original post; Post Promoter Pro allows you to customize the text that sits before the link to your content.
 Experiment with hashtags, a call to action, or interesting text that starts a conversation and compels your followers to view your post.

 == Changelog ==

+= 2.3 June 28, 2016 =
+* NEW: You can now set your Facebook and LinkedIn shares to be on a schedule instead of just at publishing.
+* NEW: Notices for Facebook and LinkedIn authorization expiration are now dismissable.
+* NEW: Your past Tweets are now 'hidden' when editing a post, and can be toggled to show or hide, saving space in the editor screen.
+* TWEAK: Updated image thumbnail sizes for Twitter, LinkedIn, and Facebook to meet the new standards.
+* TWEAK: Improved the plugin self-updater to be more efficient.
+* TWEAK: All API calls are now stored using the WP_Log class, allowing for easier debugging.
+* FIX: Sometimes presented with an 'invalid argument' when no Tweets are configured for a post.
+* FIX: Re-authentication dates keep increasing as time goes for Facebook and LinkedIn.
+* FIX: If WP_Cron is missed, there is a potential for many missed Tweets to go out at once.
+Only send if it's within an hour.
+* FIX: Twitter descritpion meta tag was depdant on the post_excerpt.
+* FIX: Twitter character count colors were inconsistantly changing.
+* FIX: Scheduled shares were being recreated upon update if they were previously deleted.

 = 2.2.11 February 27, 2016 =
 * FIX: Fix misspelling in ppp_manage_options filter